SlitiBrahim/docker-cv/README.md

     <img src="assets/docker-cv-cover.jpg" alt="Logo">
   </a>

-  <h3 align="center">docker-cv: My CV running in the cloud.</h3>
+  <h3 align="center">My CV running in the cloud.</h3>
 </p>

 # docker-cv
 As a DevOps Engineer, I want my CV to be like any other application: tested, built and deployed through a CI/CD pipeline.

-In that way, when I update my `pdf` CV, I can automatically deploy my new CV and make it available online.
+In that way, when I update my `pdf` CV file, I can automatically deploy my new CV and make it available online.

 My resume available [here](http://sliti-brahim.com/cv) is running on a Kubernetes cluster in the cloud and this is the code repository of that application you can explore and use for you own CV.